LegoNN: Building Modular Encoder-Decoder Models: LegoNN for Modular Encoder-Decoder Models

 \subsubsection{Interpretable interfaces between encoders and decoders}

-Encoders communicate with decoders through a sequence of continuous hidden representations that are by-products of the end-to-end model optimization process.
-These hidden vectors are uninterpretable and have a completely different meaning for different random seeds and training hyper-parameters even when the same task, model, and training data are used.
-As we see from Equation \ref{dec_eq1}, although the decoder is conditioned on encoder states ($\mathbf{h}_{1:T}^{E}$) the encoder-decoder still directly models the conditional next word prediction over the input (Equation \ref{regular_decoder}) as these encoder states have no physical meaning.
+Encoders communicate with decoders through a sequence of continuous hidden representations (Eq. \ref{dec_eq1}) that are by-products of the end-to-end model optimization process.
+An individual unit in these hidden vectors does not have physical meaning.
+Their properties can vary across random seeds and training hyper-parameters even when the same task, model, and training data are used.
+As we see from Eq. (\ref{regular_decoder}) and (\ref{dec_eq1}), although the decoder is conditioned on encoder states ($\mathbf{h}_{1:T}^{E}$) the encoder-decoder still directly models the conditional next token prediction over the input as these encoder states tightly coupled into the model and have no physical meaning.

-To enable reusability between different tasks and models, LegoNN grounds encoder outputs into a discrete vocabulary that is pre-defined by the model designer.
-For applications like ASR and MT, such intermediate discrete vocabulary can be defined over phonemes, or some byte-pair encoding (BPE) dictionary \cite{BPE, sentencepiece} driven from the task labels.
-The chosen intermediate vocabulary is not necessarily the same as the model's output dictionary.
+To enable reusability between different tasks and models, LegoNN grounds encoder outputs into a distribution over a discrete vocabulary space that is pre-defined by the model designer.
+For applications such as ASR and MT, such intermediate discrete vocabulary can be defined over phonemes, or some byte-pair encoding (BPE) dictionary \cite{BPE, sentencepiece} driven from the task labels, which does not need to be the same as the model's output dictionary.
+Such an encoder can be designed similarly to Eq. (\ref{eq:ctc_out}), to produce locally-normalized output distributions for each encoder position ($\mathbb{P}^{\mathcal{V}_{\text{CTC}}}_{1:T}$) learned using CTC loss (Eq. \ref{eq:ctc_loss_fn}), where $\mathcal{V}_\text{CTC}$ is the intermediate discrete vocabulary of the interface.
+Following the notations introduced in \Sref{sec:current}, a LegoNN encoder-decoder model effectively models the likelihood for the next token prediction given the previous tokens ($L_{1:n\shortminus1}$), and the encoder states ($\mathbb{P}^{\mathcal{V}_{\text{CTC}}}_{1:T}$),

-To enforce the desired encoder vocabulary during learning, the decoder token-level cross-entropy loss is combined with the supervised CTC loss which is applied to the encoder position-wise, locally-normalized output distributions.
-Having the CTC loss at the encoder output doesn't prevent the flow of gradients between the decoder and encoder modules.
-We chose the CTC loss because of its suitability for sequence prediction tasks, which are the focus of the proposed LegoNN procedure.
-Following the notations introduced in \Sref{sec:current}, a LegoNN encoder-decoder model, effectively models the likelihood for next token prediction given the previous output tokens ($L_{1:n\shortminus1}$) and the encoder states ($\mathbb{P}^{\mathcal{Y}_{\text{CTC}}}_{1:T}$):
+Note how the conditional is different from Eq. (\ref{regular_decoder}).
+Here, the encoder states ($\mathbb{P}^{\mathcal{V}_{\text{CTC}}}_{1:T}$) are not just hidden transformations of the input ($X_{1:T}$), but distributions over an intermediate vocabulary of the interface, $\mathcal{V}_\text{CTC}$ defined over the output sequence $Y$ and are modeled by the CTC loss given input,

-Note how the conditional is different from Equation \ref{regular_decoder}.
-Here, the encoder states ($\mathbb{P}^{\mathcal{Y}_{\text{CTC}}}_{1:T}$) aren't simply transformations of the input ($X_{1:T}$), but are distributions being modeled by the CTC loss given the input:
+In order to model the two distributions in Eq. (\ref{lego_decoder}) and (\ref{lego_encoder_ctc}), we can train LegoNN models with a supervised CTC loss applied over the encoder output distributions (Eq. \ref{eq:ctc_loss_fn}) along with the decoder token-level cross-entropy loss (Eq. \ref{ce_eq}),